Any Question? Email Us

 All permits can be arranged through trekking agencies or in Kathmandu.

-The best seasons for Everest Base Camp Trek with Island Peak Climbing are:
+The best seasons for the Everest Base Camp Trek with Island Peak Climbing are:

 Spring (March-May): Clear skies, moderate temperatures, and vibrant rhododendron blooms.